hasanmdarif/Python_Programs/Snake Game/readme.md

-# Sanke Game
+# Snake Game
-Created sanke game in python using tkinter and random module.
+Created snake game in python using tkinter and random module.

 # How to Play